ut-issl/s2e-documents/Tutorials/HowToIntegrateC2A.md

 ## 1. Overview
 - [C2A](https://gitlab.com/ut_issl/c2a) (Command Centric Architecture) is an architecture for spacecraft flight software developed by [ISSL](https://www.space.t.u-tokyo.ac.jp/nlab/index.html).
-- S2E can optionally execute [C2A](https://gitlab.com/ut_issl/c2a) as a flight software for flight software development and debugging.
+- S2E can execute [C2A](https://gitlab.com/ut_issl/c2a) as flight software for flight software development and debugging.
 - This document describes how to integrate the C2A.
 - You can find sample codes for this tutorial in `Tutorials/SampleCodes/C2A_Integration`.
+- **Note**: Currently, both the C2A and S2E are moving to Github, so that this document and the sample codes will be updated after finishing the moving.

 ## 2. How to build C2A in S2E
+- Notes
-- C2A is written in C language, but S2E builds C2A in C++ language.
+  - C2A is written in C language, but S2E builds C2A in C++.
-  - **Note** The character encoding of C2A is `JSIS` and is different from S2E's `UTF-8`.
+  - The character encoding of C2A is `JSIS` and is different from S2E's `UTF-8`.
 - When users want to use C2A, complete the following steps
   - Make `FlightSW` directory at same directory with `s2e_core_oss` and `s2e_user`.
   - Make a `c2a_user_oss` directory in `FlighSW` and clone a [C2A_USER repository](https://gitlab.com/ut_issl/c2a/c2a_user_oss) you want to use